Nuri-Tas/DBMS-Tkinter-UI/README.md

 # DBMS-Tkinter-UI

-That is how the directory should look like
+That is how the directory should look like:

 ```
 ${ROOT}